 Since 1906, thousands of men and women have been the beneficiaries of an education focused on academic excellence, Christian service and spiritual formation in the truths of the Catholic faith.
 In 2020, we became the first Catholic school in our Diocese to be awarded a third Blue Ribbon of Excellence from the US Department of Education.
-Statewide, we were one of 8 private schools to receive this honor.
-Under the leadership of the Servants, Sisters of the Immaculate Heart of Mary, who arrived in 1923, our 100+ year old school has provided our students with academic excellence in a virtue based environment where “Jesus is the Center and Mary is the Model.”
-As recipients of your generosity, our students are poised to accomplish great things for their families, communities and the universal church.
+Statewide, we were one of eight private schools to receive this honor.
+Under the leadership of the Servants, Sisters of the Immaculate Heart of Mary, who arrived in 1923, our 100+ year old school has provided our students with academic excellence in a virtue-based environment where “Jesus is the Center and Mary is the Model.”
+As recipients of your generosity, our students are poised to accomplish great things for their families, communities, and the universal church.
 Here are the ways you can support our parish school.

-Established in 2012, the Saint James School Annual Appeal keeps our 100+ year old school competitive, accessible and affordable to all who desire a Catholic education.
-The SJS Fund makes up the “financial gap” between the school’s annual tuition and what it actually costs to educate each student.
+Established in 2012, the Saint James School Annual Appeal keeps our 100+ year old school competitive, accessible, and affordable to all who desire a Catholic education.
+The SJS Fund makes up the “financial gap” between the school’s annual tuition and what it costs to educate each student.
 We are proud of the enrichment programs that our parish school provides in advanced math, music, art, technology, and robotics.
 These programs keep our school competitive with other private schools but require yearly financial support.
 As Bishop Burbidge stated in the Diocesan strategic plan “We need to invigorate Catholic education for all” by making it “affordable and accessible” through the development of “sustainable funding models.”
 The SJS Fund is an example of a sustainable funding model for parochial schools.
 You can make a one-time or monthly donation.

 To make a one-time donation, click here: